 This page contains talks at academic conferences and invited academic talks.
-See the CV for a complete list.
+For a complete list, see the full CV.

 2106.
 “An Exploration of Buddhism and Neuroscience (Personal) Reflections on Contemplative Science.”
 Contemplative Studies Program, Texas Christian University.